|

 and Ercolano frescoes, statues and mosaics characterized

 by an evident erotic content were found.
+This discovery upset all the ideas concerning

 the ethic values of the ancient people that got